RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 **Choose Instance Type**:

 Note that you will need to select an [EC2 Instance Type][14] for your instance.</br>
-Although it's not that important for this specific instance, as it's just for creating the rhsso image.
+It doesn't matter which is selected for this specific instance, as it's just for creating the rhsso image and it will be terminated soon.

 **Configure Instance**:

 Configure the *EC2 Instance* with the following characteristics:

-> Note that for this specific rhsso image, it doesn't matter what *Subnet*, you select, as long as it's a
+> Note that for this specific rhsso image, it doesn't matter what *Subnet*, you select,</br>
-> public IP, the auto-scaling configuration will eventually deploy to both public subnets.
+> as long as it's a public IP, the auto-scaling configuration will eventually deploy to both public subnets.

 ```text
 Network: <select Temenos VPC>